hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### P1 — Close remaining selected detection-tail contracts

-The graph is memory-feasible and command generation now stops at the selected detection-tail Add.
-Walk forward one unsupported source ID at a time and constrain only corpus forms of reshape/slice, class sigmoid, Mul/Sub/Add, Quantize, and final Concat/output handling.
-Prefer fusion, metadata views, and producer canonicalization over standalone commands.
+The graph is memory-feasible and detection-tail aligned slices, residual Add, and four-way multi-group gathers are lowered without scalar packing.
+Command generation now stops at the final unary Quantize passthrough.
+Characterize its input/output quantization first, then prefer producer requantization or a native vector requant command; use memcpy only when scale, zero-point, type, shape, and layout are all identical.
+Continue one unsupported source ID at a time through the remaining class sigmoid, Mul/Sub, reshape, slice, and final output handling.

 ### P3 — Performance and DMA overlap